Restricted maximum likelihood estimation in generalized linear mixed models: Discussion

-In line with the above, our simulation study suggests currently available implementations of REML in \textsf{R} perform quite similarly at reducing bias of the variance component estimates, compared with their unrestricted alternatives.
-This suggests that, at an applied level, the choice of which REML method to use should be driven more by practical factors such as ease of implementation for a specific GLMM.
-Both the REML versions of \textsf{glmmPQL} and \textsf{glmmTMB} allow for application of REML to a variety of GLMM formulations, although the former was prone to convergence errors while current documentation for the latter advises the practitioner to run simulations to assess the suitability of the REML option prior to real application.
-Also, both current implementations of the modified profile likelihood and direct bias correction methods are computationally intensive and/or are not straightforwardly generalizable beyond the independent cluster setting.
-It is also important to recognize our discussion assumes the practitioner \emph{wants} to apply REML estimation in the first space: in all cases, the REML bias correction for GLMMs came at the cost of increased variability compared to standard unrestricted maximum likelihood estimation.
+In line with the above, our simulation study suggests currently available implementations of REML estimation in \textsf{R} perform quite similarly at reducing bias of the variance component estimates, compared with their unrestricted alternatives.
+Overall then, given these promising numerical results, from an applied standpoint we encourage REML estimation be more widely employed in the GLMM context if the aim is to reduce bias in estimation of variance components.
+Moreover, as stated in Section \ref{sec:Intro}, one of our key messages is that the choice of which REML implementation to use should, at least at the time of writing this review, be driven by practical factors such as ease of implementation for a specific GLMM, and computational scalability.
+For instance, both the REML versions of \texttt{glmmPQL} and \texttt{glmmTMB} allow for application of REML estimation to a variety of GLMM formulations, although the former was prone to convergence errors while current documentation for the latter advises the practitioner to carefully assess the suitability of the REML option prior to real application.
+By contrast, the current implementations of the modified profile likelihood and direct bias correction methods are computationally intensive and/or are not straightforwardly generalizable beyond the independent cluster setting.

+As an aside, it is worth acknowledging that in our simulation studies the REML bias correction for GLMMs came at the cost of increased sampling variability compared to standard unrestricted maximum likelihood estimation.
 While not too surprising, this tradeoff between bias and variance seems to largely be overlooked when choosing between REML or unrestricted estimation methods.
-We encourage the drawback of increased variability be given more serious thought by practitioners in their application of GLMMs.
+We encourage the drawback of increased sampling variability be kept into account by practitioners in their application of GLMMs.